nightwalker89/reactjs-login-recaptcha-example/README.md

 npm run start
 ```

-This will start the app running on localhost, port 3000.
+This will start the app running on localhost, port 3000 for you to view in your browser.

 ## Links